webmeshproj/webmesh/README.md

     --store.advertise-address    (default: localhost:9443)    Raft advertise address.
-Required when bootstrapping a new cluster, but will be replaced with the wireguard address after bootstrapping.
+Required when bootstrapping a new cluster, but will be replaced with the WireGuard address after bootstrapping.

     --store.apply-timeout             (default: 10s)              Raft apply timeout.
     --store.bootstrap                 (default: false)            Bootstrap the cluster.